 Arthur Charles Davis (b 23/8/1876, Hoylake, Cheshire: d 27/10/1950, Barrington, Cambridgeshire).
 View his detailed biography on a separate page.

-Frederick William Davis (b 3/1874, Birkenhead, Cheshire: d 1961).
+Frederick William Davis (b 3/1874, Birkenhead, Cheshire: d 3/10/1961, Worthing, W Sussex).
 View his detailed biography on a separate page.

-Geoffrey George John Davis (b 23/5/1908, Cambridge: d 7/7/1993).
+Geoffrey George John Davis (b 23/5/1908, Cambridge: d 7/7/1993, Haslemere, Surrey).
 View his detailed biography on a separate page.

-Gilbert Davis (b 2/8/1901, Cambridge: d 14/3/1973).
+Gilbert Davis (b 2/8/1901, Cambridge: d 14/3/1973, Fen Ditton, Cambridgeshire).
 View his detailed biography on a separate page.

 Edward John Vavasour Earle (b 17/9/1851, Hackney, Middlesex: d 15/11/1923, Camberwell, Surrey) was son of a travelling salesman.
 Early in his career he became a purveyor of high-end ladies' footwear.
 He gained Freedom of the City of London in 5/1892 as a Cordwainer.
 In 1895 he partnered with John Bean Martin and Harry Le Marchant (a friend in footware) to acquire the Wickham cement plant at Strood.
 Used company money to pursue various ventures, including a failed Italian copper mine, and the patents for Collos slag cement.
-Ousted from the company in 1909 following an auditors' investigation, he continued touting Collos until his bankruptcy.
+Ousted from the company in 1909 following an auditors' investigation, he continued touting Collos until his bankruptcy, and died in poverty.

 Benjamin Christmas Forder (b 20/12/1873, Buriton, Hampshire: d 9/4/1962, Bradford Abbas, Dorset).
 View his detailed biography in the Peterborough page.